Get Tech Tips

 Different types of energy and examples of them

 Potential and kinetic energy are elementary concepts.
-They reveal the general state of energy, but they don’t tell you about where the energy comes from or what type it is.
+They reveal the general state of energy, but they don’t tell you where the energy comes from or what type it is.

 On the other hand, chemical energy consists entirely of chemical reactions or the potential for chemical reactions.
 For example, wood is a source of chemical energy in the potential state.
 When it combusts, the potential energy turns to kinetic energy, and the wood’s chemical energy transforms into thermal and light energy.
 The forest fire below is a clear example.